-With better visibility to the health and performance of your batteries you can maximise the uptime of your battery backup, while minimising investment in battery replacements.
+With better visibility to the health and performance of your batteries you can maximize the uptime of your battery backup, while minimizing investment in battery replacements.

 Link battery management software

 Turning battery data into actionable insight

 Link battery management software is a window into the health and performance of your battery systems.
 It enables you to make informed decisions quickly and proactively.
 Bundled with your PowerShield8 system, the Link software application manages the Controller and records all battery readings in its database for viewing, trending and reporting.

 Data is turned into actionable information in the form of alerts and dashboards.
 Link also sends key information to control room and facility management systems.
 Available across sites and to multiple users, Link comes with no additional licensing or costs.

 The Controller is an intelligent hardware device that at four second intervals captures, processes and stores all relevant data collected from batteries and the operating environment.

 With regular monitoring comes the accumulation of data, the ability to report and spot trends, and make informed decisions.
 At the heart of this is the Controller.

 The Controller captures, processes and stores data from the Hubs and mSensors.
 This includes battery voltage (DC and ripple), impedance and temperature, string voltage and current (DC and ripple), humidity, plus ambient temperature.

 PowerShield8 meets the needs of a wide range of industries requiring continuous power.
 From data centers, through to critical infrastructure such as transportation, water services, healthcare and emergency services, etc.